How to Choose a Typeface

 You may know that serif fonts are the most classic and oldest typefaces.
 Note that a “serif” is usually a small decorative line you will see at the end of a character’s stroke.
 Usually, serif typefaces are simpler and easier to read, especially for lengthy stories than sans.
 This is because serif fonts will help your eyes travel across a line, particularly if lines are long.

 Times New Roman is one of the most ubiquitous and popular examples.
-It is the default font for most people using MS Word.
+It is the default font for most people using Microsoft Word.
 It is no secret that serif fonts are literary, classy, and high-end.
 They also tend to look more classic and serious.
 As a result, these classical and traditional fonts communicate respect for reverence, tradition, reliability, and comfort.

 As they are very legible and your eyes are familiar with their shape, they are always an excellent choice for long paragraphs of text—such as books, fine print, and brochures.